Work / Birda · Photo AI

 • Black-box results with no logic exposed

-• AI that fails on the edge cases experts care about most
+• AI fails on edge cases experts care about

-• Being forced to accept a result he does not agree with
+• Forced to accept a result he disagrees with

 Tom Bradley